| |

 as an autonomous member of the Council of Knights.
 He bows

-to no one, but willingly listens to all.
+to no one, but willingly listens to and advises all.

-His purpose is to respond to life as life is
+His purpose is to respond to life as life presents

-shown to him.
+itself.
 He morally responds.
 He acts.
 He speaks out.
-He is

-courteous but truthful to everyone.
-He presents an appropriate image
+He is courteous but truthful to everyone.
+He presents an appropriate

-of knighthood, that others might be inspired by his image and integrity.
+image of knighthood, that others might be inspired by his integrity.

 The Knight of Chivalry-Now is a warrior